FinCEN's New Beneficial Ownership Regulations

 Other U.S. anti-corruption laws

-Where FCPA offenses are not present, other U.S. laws covering corruption offences include anti-money laundering statutes, the Travel Act, tax laws, and mail and wire fraud statutes.
+Where FCPA offences are not present, other U.S. laws covering corruption offences include anti-money laundering statutes, the Travel Act, tax laws, and mail and wire fraud statutes.